 Yreka in Siskiyou County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 13, 2013, by Barry Swackhamer of San Jose, California.
-This page has been viewed 300 times since then.
-Photos: 1. submitted on November 13, 2013, by Barry Swackhamer of San Jose, California.
-2. submitted on August 28, 2015, by Alvis Hendley of San Francisco, California.
-3. submitted on November 13, 2013, by Barry Swackhamer of San Jose, California.
-4. submitted on August 28, 2015, by Alvis Hendley of San Francisco, California. • Al Wolf was the editor who published this page.
+This page was last revised on January 26, 2021.
+It was originally submitted on November 13, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 557 times since then and 152 times this year.
+Photos: 1, 2, 3. submitted on November 13, 2013, by Barry Swackhamer of Brentwood, California. • Al Wolf was the editor who published this page.